Ann Ashmead: Education and early career

 During World War II, young Ann moved with her family from the East Coast to the West to La Jolla, California, while her father Gaylord Harnwell, a Professor of Physics at the University of Pennsylvania, was directing the U.S. Navy Radio and Sound Laboratory at the Naval Base Point Loma in San Diego and developing FM Sonar for submarines.
-During the war, she attended The Bishop's School in La Jolla, California and afterwards, upon returning East, she graduated from Lower Merion High School.
-She received her archaeology education at Bryn Mawr College, BA (1952, Honors, Magna Cum Laude) MA (1954); PhD (1959) in Classical Archaeology with Rhys Carpenter.
+During the war, she attended The Bishop's School in La Jolla, California, and afterwards, upon returning East, she graduated from Lower Merion High School.
+She received her archaeology education at Bryn Mawr College, BA (1952, Honors, Magna Cum Laude), MA (1954), and PhD (1959) in Classical Archaeology with Rhys Carpenter.
 Her thesis was on the painter Onesimos.

 Awarded an Ella Riegel Fellowship, Ashmead worked with Lucy Talcott in 1956-1957 at the American School of Classical Studies at Athens on the excavations at the Ancient Agora of Athens publishing on fragments by the Kleophrades Painter under the directorship of Homer Thompson with his wife also an archaeologist Dorothy Burr Thompson.
-Ashmead then taught at Bryn Mawr College and was the curator for Ella Riegel Museum.
+Ashmead then taught at Bryn Mawr College and was the curator for the Ella Riegel Museum.
 She became a research associate with the University of Pennsylvania Museum of Archaeology and Anthropology having written and compiled its Corpus vasorum antiquorum with the late Kyle Phillips.

 Expertise

-Ann Ashmead is a classical Greek vase painting expert, the leading authority on depictions of cats, particularly the Cheetah, on 5th Century Red-Figured Greek Vases.
+Ashmead was a classical Greek vase painting expert, the leading authority on depictions of cats, particularly the Cheetah, on 5th Century Red-Figured Greek Vases.

-Family
+Personal life and death

-She is the great-great-granddaughter of Nathaniel Wheeler, one of the American inventors of the sewing machine and a descendant of theologian Jonathan Edwards, President of Princeton, and cousin to Marion Edwards Park, President of Bryn Mawr College who received all three degrees at the college and worked in the Agora.
-Ashmead was the first woman in her immediate family of notable American educators including college/university Presidents to receive a PhD.
+Ashmead was the great-great-granddaughter of Nathaniel Wheeler, one of the American inventors of the sewing machine and a descendant of theologian Jonathan Edwards, President of Princeton, and cousin to Marion Edwards Park, President of Bryn Mawr College who received all three degrees at the college and worked in the Agora.
+Ashmead was the first woman in her immediate family of notable American educators, including college/university presidents, to receive a PhD.

 For most of Ashmead's career, she was married to the Haverford College professor and writer John Ashmead.
-They wed on October 15, 1949.
-They had five children: John Ashmead, Graham Gaylord Ashmead, Gaylord Harnwell Ashmead, Louisa Harral Ashmead and Theodora Wheeler Ashmead.
+They wed on October 15, 1949, and had five children: John Ashmead, Graham Gaylord Ashmead, Gaylord Harnwell Ashmead, Louisa Harral Ashmead, and Theodora Wheeler Ashmead.
 They divorced in 1976.

+Ashmead died on January 17, 2026, at the age of 96.